shakapark/AnsibleMonitoring/README.md

 192.168.1.10 ansible_connection=ssh ansible_port=22 ansible_user=tetu ansible_become_pass=Bonjour456 ansible_ssh_private_key_file=/home/tetu/PrivKey2.pem
 ~~~

-If you don't want to use the sudo password in the hosts file ("ansible_become_pass"), you can disable the password for the command sudo.
-For that, edit the file "/etc/sudoers" and add a line for the users you have put in hosts file (for each machine).
+If you don't want to use the sudo password in the hosts file ("ansible_become_pass"), you can disable it for the command sudo.
+For that, edit the file "/etc/sudoers" and add a line for the users you have put in hosts file (on each machine).
 ~~~ shell
 #includedir /etc/sudoers.d
 toto ALL=(ALL) NOPASSWD:ALL